How the CASF is Bridging the Digital Divide

 CASF: A Brief History

-In December of 2007, the Commission authorized the CASF.
+In December 2007, the Commission authorized the CASF.
 The CASF provided grants to telecom corporations to bridge the digital divide and bring high-speed ethernet to California’s unserved and underserved communities.
 Since then, the program has helped fund over 798 projects and awarded funds totaling over 300 million dollars.

 How Are the Grants Funded?